airalab/robonomics-wiki/docs/es/configuration-options-description.md

 ## Scenario #3: Publish sensors data to Datalog

-In this scenario it doesn’t matter which sensors connection type to choose.
-Example will show you instructions is written for default one - over `http`.
+In this scenario it doesn't matter how data is being gathered: over HTTP, MQTT or COM.
+Let's look at the default HTTP configuration.

 This scenario shows how to upload your sensor's data to Robonomics Parachain Datalog.
 Robonomics Datalog is analog of "Telemetry" in Web3 technologies.